 Active Termination

-It is a voltage controller that creates termination voltage.
-The voltage controller affirms that the data signal remains stable and robust.
+A voltage controller creates a termination voltage, ensuring the data signal remains stable and robust.

 Actuator